 “We are shown how to fashion masks of ennui and jaded irony at a young age where the face is fictive enough to assume the shape of whatever it wears.
 And then it’s stuck there, the weary cynicism that saves us from gooey sentiment and unsophisticated naïveté.
 Sentiment equals naïveté on this continent (at least since the Reconfiguration).”

 Simon Bowie is a culture writer, film critic, open-source systems developer, critical librarianship advocate, and podcaster.

 I speak regularly at conferences and academic events about critical librarianship and open-licensing in education.
 My speaking on digital privacy and encryption in librarianship has helped inform the practice of several library services and the Carnegie UK Trust.

 I am an editor for the Journal of Radical Librarianship, an open access journal publishing high quality, rigorously reviewed and innovative scholarly work in the field of radical and critical librarianship.
 I am also the server administrator for the journal’s Open Journal Systems site.

 I have a Bachelor’s degree in Philosophy from The University of Manchester, a Master’s degree in Library and Information Management from Manchester Metropolitan University, and a Master’s degree in Cultural and Critical Studies at Birkbeck, University of London.

-Simon Bowie is a library systems worker based in the UK.
+Simon Bowie is a culture writer and library systems worker based in the UK.
 He works on implementations and support of open licensing models in higher education libraries and advocates for the use of open-source software in librarianship.
-He writes and speaks on the subjects of contemporary cinema, Surrealist cinema, digital culture and video games, ethical practice in librarianship, cryptography and encryption, open access in academic publishing, and opposition to digital surveillance.
+He writes and speaks on the subjects of contemporary cinema, Surrealist cinema, digital culture and video games, ethical practice in librarianship, cryptography and encryption, and open access in academic publishing.
 He works on implementations and support of open licensing models in higher education libraries and advocates for the use of open-source software in librarianship.
 He recently completed a MA in Cultural and Critical Studies at Birkbeck, University of London.

 The header image for this site was taken by Simon Bowie in Deptford, London, UK on 2017-08-27.